 Management assessed the effectiveness of internal control over financial reporting as of December 31, 2014 based upon the framework as set forth by the Committee of Sponsoring Organizations of the Treadway Commission (2013 COSO) in Internal Control-Integrated Framework.
 Based on the Management's assessment, management concluded that the Company's internal control over financial reporting was effective as of December 31, 2014.
-This annual report includes an attestation report of the company's registered public accounting firm on the Company's internal control over financial reporting due to the Company's market capitalization being above \$75 million at June 30, 2014.
+This annual report includes an attestation report of the company's registered public accounting firm on the Company's internal control over financial reporting above \$75 million at June 30, 2014.